dcdpr/did-btc1/chapters/CRUD-Operations.md

 for that identifier.

-1. If `identifierComponents.hrp` value is `k`, then set the `initialDocument` to the result of running the algorithm in [4.2.2.1 Deterministic Resolution](#4221-deterministically-generate-initial-did-document) passing in the `identifier`, `identifierComponents` values.
+1. If `identifierComponents.hrp` value is `k`, then set the `initialDocument` to the result of running the algorithm in [Deterministically Generate Initial DID Document] passing in the `identifier`, `identifierComponents` values.
-1. Else If `decodeResult.hrp` value is `x`, then set the `initialDocument` to the result of running [4.2.2.2 External Resolution](#4222-external-resolution) passing in the `identifier`, `identifierComponents` and `resolutionOptions` values.
+1. Else If `decodeResult.hrp` value is `x`, then set the `initialDocument` to the result of running [External Resolution] passing in the `identifier`, `identifierComponents` and `resolutionOptions` values.
 1. Else MUST raise `invalidHRPValue` error.
 1. Return `initialDocument`.